natural-harmonia-gropius/hdr-toys/README.md

 - SDR peak defaults to 203nit.
   You can set it manually with `set glsl-shader-opts L_sdr=N`
-  In some grading workflows it is 100nit, if so you'll get a dim result, unfortunately you have to guess the value and set it manually.
+  In some grading workflows it is 100nit or 120nit, if so you'll get a dim result.
+  unfortunately you have to guess the value and set it manually.

-- That the BT.2390 EETF designed for display transform,
+- BT.2390 EETF designed for display transform, to get desired result, you need to
-  To get the desired result, you need to set reference white to your monitor's peak white by `set glsl-shader-opts L_sdr=N`.
+  set reference white to your monitor's peak by `set glsl-shader-opts L_sdr=N`
-  To adapt the black point, you need to set the contrast to your monitor's contrast by `set glsl-shader-opts CONTRAST_sdr=N`.
+  set the contrast to your monitor's by `set glsl-shader-opts CONTRAST_sdr=N`

 ### Chroma correction